 There are also some ranches, like Flathead Lake Lodge, that offer more than horseback riding and hiking/fishing, including boating, water sports, or even ziplining.
 Plus, it is close enough to Glacier National Park to extend your stay to include one of the most popular parks (just make sure you get a park reservation and recreate responsibly.)

 There are some places in America that you can see in movies, videos, and pictures, yet they still don’t do them justice.
 Visiting the Grand Canyon is sure to wow even jaded teens, just make them be careful when taking selfies!

 White Sands National Park is better than the best beach.
-Not only is it absolutely gorgeous, a day spent playing on the dunes is something not easily forgotten.
-While we loved sand boarding on the dunes in Morocco, sledding in White Sands was equally fun.
+Not only is it absolutely gorgeous, but a day also spent playing on the dunes is something not easily forgotten.
+While we loved sandboarding on the dunes in Morocco, sledding in White Sands was equally fun.

 There is no more classic family road trip than the California Coast.
 I recommend a one-way trip starting in San Francisco and traveling down to Southern California.
 Kids will love watching the sea lions, otters, and elephant seals, as well as watching the waves crash against the rocky coast.

 Take a day to visit Monterey and its fabulous aquarium before stopping in the quaint Bavarian town of Carmel-by-the-Sea and continuing down to Big Sur.
 Take your time on the Central Coast before ending your journey in either Los Angeles or San Diego.
 There you can enjoy Disneyland, Universal Studios, Knotts Berry Farm, the San Diego Zoo, and other SoCal attractions.
 Just give yourselves plenty of extra time to stop for photos and enjoy some of the small coastal towns.
 And check the traffic before you go and Highway 1 / the Pacific Coast Highway can sometimes be closed due to mudslides or other weather erosion.

 18. Crater Lake, Oregon